maithemewp/mai-embed-fixer/README.md

 ## Description

 Mai Embed Fixer is designed to solve common issues with social media embeds in WordPress.
-It specifically targets Twitter/X and Instagram embeds that may not be rendering correctly due to WordPress's default embed handling.
+It specifically targets Twitter/X and Instagram embeds that may not be rendering correctly due to the changes in various social media platform API's which affect their integrations with oEmbed.

 ## Features